civicrm/org.civicrm.volunteer/README.md

 Dependencies
 ============
-- CiviCRM version 4.5.x
+- CiviCRM version 4.5.x or 4.6.x

 Known Issues
 ============
-For versions of CiviCRM prior to and including 4.5, the installer will not create extension-defined permissions for Joomla installations (see [CRM-12059](https://issues.civicrm.org/jira/browse/CRM-12059)).
+For versions of CiviCRM prior to and including 4.6, the installer will not create extension-defined permissions for Joomla installations (see [CRM-12059](https://issues.civicrm.org/jira/browse/CRM-12059)).
 As a result, the "register to volunteer" permission does not appear in Joomla's access control